 The above push message is a simple notification with no emojis and a straight message.

 Here, you can see the emojis, and humour touch in the push notification messages.

 You can experiment and check which notification has driven more users to click and view the push message.

 Sending relevant push notifications is necessary but your work doesn’t end there.
 Users receiving push messages at odd times will evoke them to click on “Clear Notification” and you can never reach your users.
 So, you need to find the optimal timing and frequency to send push notifications.

-The push notification A/B testing technique gives you the advantage of testing the push notification samples at different timings.
+The push campaign A/B testing technique gives you the advantage of testing the push notification samples at different timings.
 You can know the details of which time of the day, users are interacting with your app or website.
 We have analyzed thousands of push notifications sent by our clients and listed out the best push notifications timings for all industries.

 For example, if a user checks his notification panel after work hours and notices there are numerous push messages from websites and apps.
 There are high chances that your subscriber clears all notifications in which you are losing a conversion.
 So, the timing of push notifications is very crucial.

 Check whether creating urgency among customers can engage more customers or a friendly push.
 For this you can use power words like “Hurry Up”, “Offer Ends Now”, and “Today Only” in push notification content.